The story of how to balance the act of being a Founder and CEO

 Johan: The advantages of working next to the founder are apparent, he is help for everything.
 But it can weigh you down.
 Sometimes we were working to grow the company together in partnership.
 Sometimes we were working as founder and employed CEO.
 It might have been a bit more clear cut, but I don’t know exactly how we could have achieved that.

 Daniel: Maybe we should have chosen one way: either to work as a team or with a conventional CEO role.
 Now it was a little in between, and it could be counterproductive for Johan to work in this way.
-I realise that now.
+I realize that now.
 We had no proper discussion about this; the focus was on growing the company.

 Upsales grew, and so did its reputation.
 How did that happen?